Pro-Knot Outdoor Knots - Waterproof Plastic Fan Pack

 What is it and when to use it?

 Just recently bought this from an online marketplace.
-Was just over $4 and while that seems a bit expensive for info on only 20 knots, I personally thinks it was a great investment.
+Was just over $4 and while that seems a bit expensive for info on only 20 knots, I personally think it was a great investment.
 I thought that I would like to learn some knots that could be used not only while hiking or backpacking, but also used around the the house or in any situation if needed.
 There are several good 50+ page books with several pictures and lengthy descriptions.
 These were the options.

 Would I really need to know over 100 knots?
 Would I bring (or remember) a large book while on the trail?
 The answer to both was "no." I didn't trust myself to remember several knots and leaving a reference book at home.
 These cards are waterproof plastic, the same size as a credit card and maybe the thickness of 2-3 credit cards.
 I've included pictures below.